For questions that aren’t answered here you can email me (elena {at} biscuitsandsuch.com) or ask me on formspring.

 How about link exchanges?

-I keep a running list of blogs that I cannot go a whole day without reading, which you can find here.
-Feel free to email me a link to your blog and if I like it and it becomes an obsession, you may just see yourself on that list.
+I keep a running list of blogs that I love, which you can find here.
+I do not do link exchanges, rather I highlight blogs that I love.
+Feel free to send me a link to your blog!

-I tried your recipe and it failed horribly.
-Were you plotting against me?
+I tried your recipe and it failed horribly/was inedible/was not nearly as good as you said.
+WTF?

-Even though Dan sometimes claims that I am the Biggest Jerk in the World, I promise that I wouldn’t ever post a recipe without first trying it out, and that I am always honest about my results.
+I promise that I wouldn’t ever post a recipe without first trying it out, and that I am always honest about my results.
 If I set out to make danishes and they end up biscuits, I tell you when I post it.
 That being said, there are a lot more factors than just following the recipe at work.
 For instance, a recipe that works perfectly in my oven at 350 may explode in your oven.
 Or a dough that rises at my altitude may fall at yours.
+Something that cooks perfectly for 20 minutes on my stovetop in my pan with ingredients from my town may take an hour in your kitchen.
 All I can suggest is that you make sure you follow the recipe using fresh ingredients, without substitutions (unless multiple options are listed).
 Cook with confidence and when it flops, laugh about it.

 I’d love to print/email/tweet your recipe, how do I do that?